Pizza Popcorn Recipe

-In a saucepan over medium-high heat, add oil and kernels making sure that the corn kernels are coated well with the oil.
-Cover the pan and wait for the kernels to pop.
+In a saucepan over medium-high heat, add oil and kernels.
+Stir, making sure that the corn kernels are coated well with the oil.
+Cover the pan and cook the kernels for about 1 to 2 minutes.
 Shake the pan from time to time.

 Transfer the popcorn into a large bowl and add the paste mixture, 2 tablespoons of Parmesan cheese, and salt.
 Mix well.